nilsim/Practice/README.md

 Practice
 ========

-This is repo for practice at the SWC bootcamp
+This is a repo for practice at the SWC bootcamp.

+Read this file first.